 A residential septic tank system differs from a municipal sewer system in that the homeowner is directly responsible for the septic system maintenance.
-Maintenance includes having the system routinely inspected, adjusted and pumped, as necessary, to prevent odors and costly system repairs.
+Good alternative septic system maintenance includes having the system routinely inspected, adjusted and pumped, as necessary, to prevent odors and costly system repairs.
 Regular, preventative maintenance will not only diagnose potential problems, but will also help homeowners save money on repairs by catching them early before they become serious.

 Do I really need a maintenance contract?

 If you have an alternative septic system, by regulation, you must have that system serviced annually (at a minimum) by a licensed alternative septic system operator.
-A contract is simply an agreement between two parties that certain services will be performed a certain way, at a certain time, and at a certain price.
-Depending on the type of system and the details of your VDH operation permit, you could be required to have annual, semi-annual, or quarterly inspections.
+A contract is an agreement between two parties that services will be performed a certain way, at a certain time, and at a certain price.
+Requirements vary depending on the system type, VDH operation permit.
+Inspection frequencies may be annual, semi-annual, or quarterly inspections.
 We would be glad to assist you with this service.

 Contact our office to set up a maintenance contract today!

 - Pump your septic tank every 3-5 years

 - Engineered/Alternative systems require inspection at least once a year.
 Manufacturer’s recommendations are here: